taha-abbasi/pizza-pets-docs-guide-how-to/game-mechanics/game-actions.md

-# 🎮 Game Actions Explained
+# 🎮 Game Actions and Drugs

 Pizza Pets offers a variety of actions to keep your pets healthy, evolving, and unique.
 From basic feeding to advanced drug effects, every action influences your pet’s survival and evolution.
 Let’s break them down.